PeterSenyk/cheapest_eggs/README.md

    - Choose ascending or descending to sort the products

 ### 7. Create Shopping Lists
-   - If you want to create a shopping list, find the option to add the product to your list.
+   - You can create a shopping list by finding the product that you want to add from from the search results, and clicking the plus + icon.
-   - Adjust quantities and manage your list easily.
+   - Adjust quantities and manage your list easily using the built in features with descriptive buttons.

-### 8. Share Good Deal
+### 8. Share Good Deals
    - Discover and share good deals from local stores by using the "Share" feature.
-   - Contribute by uploading any great deals you discover.
+   - Contribute by uploading the details of any great deals you discover while shopping  to help others to search and save money.
-   - You will win 1 score each time you share 1 item.
+   - You will have 1 point added to your account each time you share an item

 ### 9. Profile Page
    - Click on your profile icon to access your profile page.